DrAndrewSpiers/DrAndrewSpiers.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my webpage, here I provide exciting updates on my research where I model the curvature of space and time.
+Welcome to my webpage, here I provide exciting updates on my research into how black holes curve space and time and the gravitational waves they produce.

 How deep does the rabbit hole go?
 ======